Specify your Tailwind bottom navigation Action component requirements below

 Verify functionality and styling before launching your component.
 Iterate and refine using our VS Code plugin.

-How to build Tailwind bottom navigation actions using Purecode AI?
+How do you build Tailwind bottom navigation actions using PureCode AI?